meshery/meshery/docs/pages/concepts/logical/index.md

 1. Secure (v0.9.0)
 1. Observable (v0.1.0)

-Every construct will be represented in three forms (two static and one dynamic).
+Every construct will be represented in multiple forms.

 **Schema** (static) - the skeletal structure representing a logical view of the size, shape, characteristics of a construct.
-*Example: meshery/schemas*
-**Definition** (static) - An implementation of the Schema containing specific configuration for the construct at-hand.
+*Example: Component schema found in github.com/meshery/schemas* **Definition** (static) - An implementation of the Schema containing specific configuration for the construct at-hand.
-*Example: Kubernetes Pod*
-**Declaration** (static) - A defined construct; A specific deof the Definition.
+*Example: Component definition generically describing a Kubernetes Pod* **Declaration** (static) - A defined construct; A specific deof the Definition.
-*Example: NGINX container as a Kubernetes Pod* **Instance** (dynamic) - A realized construct (deployed/discovered); An instantiation of the Declaration.
+*Example: Component configuration of an NGINX container as a Kubernetes Pod* **Instance** (dynamic) - A realized construct (deployed/discovered); An instantiation of the Declaration.
 *Example: NGINX-as234z2 pod running in cluster*